Yashchougale2001/Multi-Agent-ResearchGpt/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 👥 Authors
-Your Name - Initial work - YourGithub
+Yash chougale - Initial work - https://github.com/Yashchougale2001
 🙏 Acknowledgments
 OpenAI for GPT-4
 LangChain team